boyzoid/blog/content/posts/2022/march/karma-coverage.md

 Now that we have our configuration file and understand what some parts represent, let's run the tests and see what happens.

-In your command window, execute the following command
+In your command window, execute the following command:

 ```bash
 karma start my.conf.js